a740g/QB64-MOD-Player/README.md

 Will you add S3M, XM, IT support?

-    No. But you are free to fork and do it yourself.
+    Not sure.
+Probably.
+But you are free to fork and do it yourself.

 I found a bug.
 How can I help?